kyma-project/kyma/docs/05-technical-reference/00-configuration-parameters/svls-01-serverless-chart.md

 This table lists the configurable parameters, their descriptions, and default values for both cluster and local installations.

->**NOTE:** Limited memory and CPU resources on Minikube directly affect the Serverless functionality as you can process only a limited number of Functions at the same time.
-Also, their processing time is significantly longer.
-To process large workloads, we recommend using the cluster setup.

 | Parameter                                                          | Description                                                              | Default value |
 | ------------------------------------------------------------------ | ------------------------------------------------------------------------ | ------------- |
 | **webhook.values.buildJob.resources.minRequestCpu**                | Minimum number of CPUs requested by the image-building Pod to operate.   | `200m`        |